ynput/ayon-documentation/website/docs/addon_wrap_artist.md

 ### Template preparation

 Templates must be prepared manually in Wrap host.
-Appropriate artist can create `.wrap` workfile as expected and mark read nodes controllable by Ayon by providing text placeholder value.
+Selected artist can build `.wrap` workfile as expected and mark read nodes controllable by Ayon by providing text placeholder value in the node's `File Name` path.

 #### Read nodes
 Placeholder value points Ayon to specific representation of specific version for specific asset.